axelvaldez/radical-companies/_posts/1-missing-chapters/2022-05-04-radical-companies-faq.markdown

   <li>Stocks are static.
 Each share of stock represents a fixed percentage of the business <em>forever</em>.</li>
   <li><span class='_paradigm'>RAD</span>s are dynamic, always changing.
 They represent the work that has gone into creating the value the company represents.</li>
 </ul>
  <p>Stock is not at work in <span class='_paradigm'>Radical</span> companies.
 If your company has been incorporated to have stock, then re-incorporate it not have stock.
-For example, in California Unincorporate Associations don&rsquo;t have stock.</p>
+For example, in California Unincorporated Associations don&rsquo;t have stock.</p>

 <h1 style="font-size:30px; ">What does it mean that RADs are <em>dynamic</em>?</h1>
  <p>It means that the total amount of generated <span class='_paradigm'>RAD</span>s (denominator) changes regularly and the total number of <span class='_paradigm'>RAD</span>s allocated to a co-owner (numerator) changes regularly.</p>